CODAIT/MAX-cloud-deployment-cheatsheets/google-cloud/README.md

-# Deploy a MAX model-serving microservice on Google Cloud Platform
+# Deploy a MAX model-serving microservice on Google Kubernetes Engine

-This document describes how to deploy deep learning models from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/) as model-serving microservices on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+This tutorial describes how to deploy deep learning model-serving microservices from the [Model Asset Exchange](https://developer.ibm.com/exchanges/models/) on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

+> Looking for deployment instructions on other clouds?
+[This way please](/README.md).

+The tutorial assumes some familiarity with Docker, Google Kubernetes Engine and the Google Cloud SDK.

 ### Prerequisites